 When All Else Fails, Break the Rules

-Having acknowledged the place for principle in pairing beer with food, Volk also had this to say: “To those who really like to get down, just remember that rules are meant to be broken.
+Having acknowledged the place for principle in pairing beer with food, Volk also says, “To those who really like to get down, just remember that rules are meant to be broken.
 Because something is in print from your favorite aficionado does not mean there’s a lack of alternative routes you can take to land yourself in Flavortown v2.”

 Yep, as luck would have it, sometimes the best way forward is to disregard everything (including the above guidelines) and forge anew.
 You know your palate best, so don’t be afraid to get risky or take chances.
-In the end, they’ll not always pan out, but when they do––enjoy the satisfaction of having discovered something wholly your own.
+Ultimately, they’ll not always pan out, but when they do––enjoy the satisfaction of discovering something wholly your own.

-Given the lingering quarantine, Mo Bentley’s noticed that “people are tending to be a little more experimental with what they’re cooking at home, using what they’ve got” and that this also means they’re bound to make some bolder pairing decisions.
+Thanks to a few years where no one ventured beyond their apartment, Bentley noticed that “people are tending to be a little more experimental with what they’re cooking at home, using what they’ve got.”
+This also means they’re bound to make some bolder pairing decisions.
 As they say, necessity is the mother of all invention.

-Ultimately, Volk was full of encouragement for the would-be pairer, noting that “some of the best experiences we’ve ever had have come from working with great chefs, like [Hoof Hearted Brewery’s] own Justin Wotring, either bending, amending, or eschewing the “rules” altogether in hopes of achieving something a little more than your obligatory Roast Duck with Westmalle 8.”
+Ultimately, Volk was full of encouragement for the would-be pairer, noting that “some of the best experiences we’ve ever had have come from working with great chefs … that either bend, amend, or eschew the ‘rules’ altogether in hopes of achieving something a little more than your obligatory Roast Duck with Westmalle 8.”

 But for the record, Volk says he’s “totally into Roast Duck with Westmalle 8.”